kwanwan/WorkBetter/README.md

 #### **Step 7.2**: Changing the code in Brackets

-As I have the Brackets editor installed and synchronised with my GitHub repo, I can use Brackets to illustrate how I create a new branch for the code change and push it back to the repo to trigger the **build** and **functional-test** pipeline, but without excuting the **deploy** pipeline.
+As I have the Brackets editor installed and synchronised with my GitHub repo, I can use Brackets to illustrate how I create a new branch for the code change and push it back to the repo to trigger the **build** and **functional-test** pipeline, but without executing the **deploy** pipeline.

 * Open Brackets
 * Create a new branch **v1.1**